-See the ENERGYSTAR web site for more information on specific appliances http://www.energystar.gov/index.cfm?c=appliances. pr_appliances
+See the ENERGYSTAR web site for more information on specific appliances https://www.energystar.gov/products/appliances

 The EnergyGuide label (Figure 2) is a bright yellow tag that the Federal Trade Commission (FTC) developed to help consumers more easily compare energy efficiency among similar products.

 Will I see the EnergyGuide labels on all products that use energy?